 Parasites can cause chronic inflammation in the body.
 This can lead to your colon dilating and becoming thicker, impacting its functioning.
 The side effects of having a parasite can decrease your colonic motility, causing your constipation.

 Your magnesium stores may be low if you find yourself experiencing constipation.
 This is because magnesium plays a role in drawing water into the stool, making it softer and easier to pass.
 If you don’t have enough magnesium, the bolus of food becomes dry and hard, inhibiting it from moving down your digestive tract, leading to constipation.
 You may be at a higher risk for magnesium deficiency if you are on birth control, drink alcohol, have type 2 diabetes, if you’re on diuretics, or if you have a poor diet consisting of large amounts of processed foods.
-My favorite magnesium for constipation is magnesium citrate by Pure Encapsulations which can be found here discounted!
+My favorite magnesium for constipation is magnesium citrate which you can find HERE on our store!

 It’s essential to test and not guess when trying to fix your constipation issues.
 I use several tests with my clients to figure out exactly what is “off” in the body, leading to your constipation.
 I use GI-MAP stool testing, SIBO Breath testing, food sensitivity testing as well as a mineral and nutrient test.

 In the meantime, to help support healthy digestion and bowel movements, make sure you:

 Manage your stress

 We are always working on new ways to serve you on your health journey.
 Be the first to know about new offerings, health articles, and more by clicking here and filling out your information so we can be in touch.